sh2002vk/infancy/README.md

 # infancy
-Building a Neural Network from scratch.
-My main goal is to reduce the degree of "black-box" understanding with NNs
+Building a MLP Neural Network from scratch, using only numpy.
+My main goal is to reduce the degree of "black-box" understanding with NNs, specifically back-propogation

 NOTE: Still need to add testing for accuracy